-Note: After an EOO expires; the band's housing policy will determine what will happen to a Band Owned Home.
+Note: After an FOO expires; the band's housing policy will determine what will Band to а happen Owned Home.

 EOO upon the Death of a Spouse

 The surviving spouse, band member or not, can:

 - Occupy the home for 180 days; and - Can apply for extension of up to 1 year (which will include the 180 days).